agarthetiger/pico-home-environment-monitor/README.md

 * Raspberry Pico (Pico W for the Wifi-enabled version)
 * 0.96" OLED display.
 This should be one using the ssd1306 driver chip.
 * 6x6x11 push button switch
-* M2 screws
+* M2 x 6mm screws (x4 for fixing the Raspberry Pico)
+* M3 x 16mm screws (x2 to secure the button)
-* M3 screws
+* M3 x 8mm screws (x2 to secure the display)
+* M3 x 20mm bolts (x2 to secure the clamshell halves together)
-* M3 hex bolts
+* M3 x Xmm bolts (x4 to secure the clamshell to the base)
-* M3 heatset inserts
+* M3 heatset inserts (x6 for the M3 bolts)
-* BME280 sensors
+* BME280 sensor
-* Micro-USB cable and power supply
+* Micro-USB cable and USB power supply

 # 3D printing files